BumpeiShimada/mdpoke/README.md

 | `Esc` | Cancel the current mode or clear highlights/selection |
 | `q` / `Ctrl+C` | Quit |

-Markdown task checkboxes can be focused with `Tab` and toggled with `Enter` or `Space`.
-Internal Markdown anchors such as `#heading-name` can be followed by clicking and confirming the jump.
-External links are intentionally copy-first: move to their line and press `y`, or click directly on the rendered URL or link text to copy.
-You can also drag across rendered document text and release to copy the selected plain text.
-Copy actions show a short `Copied` popup, which can be closed with any key or an outside click.
-After a drag-copy popup closes, the selected range remains highlighted until the next normal click or key press.

 ## Scope

 `mdpoke` is a viewer, not an editor.
 It does not include file browsing; use it with shell tools, `fzf`, or your editor.